jewel-of-the-rockies

 Altitude Sickness in the Rocky Mountains

-No doubt about it, Rocky Mountain National Park is a high elevation park.
+Without a doubt, Rocky Mountain National Park is a high elevation park.
 Even if you're not a mountain climber, altitude sickness is something every visitor to the Rocky Mountains should be aware of.
 Most trails in the park begin above 7,800 feet, and abruptly climb higher.
 Elevations on park roads range between 7,800 feet and 12,183 feet - the highest point on Trail Ridge Road.
 At this lofty spot there's 35% less oxygen in the air than at sea level.
 Atop 14,259-foot Longs Peak, the highest mountain in the park, oxygen levels are 50% less!

 longs-peak-diamondAltitude sickness, also known as acute mountain sickness (AMS), can occur in some people at elevations as low as 8000 feet.
 AMS can also affect as many as 20% of all visitors who travel from sea level to above 8,000 feet, regardless of their physical condition.